Fieldtrip Report:

 Clay County, N.C.

-We had a great turnout today for the fieldtrip to Buck Creek, I was suprised at how many showed up even though it was a Friday trip.
-I met with Troy, Rich and Dave L. at the Silver Armadillo at 9:00 this morning and proceeded to the Buck Creek area where we met with, John D., Chris Moss, Robert C., Darrell and Charlene.
-One of the things that has become a custom of our club is the pre-dig "show and tell" where we all bring some of our latest aquired specimens to show off.
-Today was one of the best yet, Dave L. brought a superb specimen from the Crabtree Mine he recently aquired for his collection, it has huge emerald crystals on matrix, Chris Moss brought a 10 pound specimen of corundum in matrix from Georgia that he dug, it has a 3" corundum crystal sitting in the matrix, Troy had many nice pieces collected at Diamond Hill last week, John D. also had some nice amethyst to show, I should have taken pics of all this stuff, nice specimens, i'll show you what I brought, it is a 3"x 3" specimen of yellow/green corundum collected at the Mill Creek Mine, my friend collected it, out of over 200 pounds of corundum he removed from a vein he was working, this is the only yellow/green piece he found, it now sits happily on my corundum shelf 8^)
+We had a great turnout today for the field trip to Buck Creek.
+I was surprised at how many showed up even though it was a Friday trip.
+I met with Troy, Rich and Dave L. at the Silver Armadillo at 9:00 this morning and proceeded to the Buck Creek area where we met with John D., Chris Moss, Robert C., Darrell and Charlene.
+One of the things that has become a custom of our club is the pre-dig "show and tell" where we all bring some of our latest acquired specimens to show off.
+Today was one of the best yet, Dave L. brought a superb specimen from the Crabtree Mine he recently found for his collection.
+It has huge emerald crystals on matrix.
+Chris Moss brought a 10 pound specimen of corundum in matrix from Georgia that he dug, it has a 3" corundum crystal sitting in the matrix.
+Troy had many nice pieces collected at Diamond Hill last week.
+John D. also had some nice amethyst to show.
+I should have taken pics of all this stuff, nice specimens, I'll show you what I brought, it is a 3"x 3" specimen of yellow/green corundum collected at the Mill Creek Mine.
+My friend collected it, out of over 200 pounds of corundum he removed from a vein he was working, this is the only yellow/green piece he found.
+It now sits happily on my corundum shelf 8^)

 Translucent rough piece of Mill Creek Corundum.